peteysmallz/redux-lunch-n-learn/README.md

 d) do not modify values passed to them

+*A pure function always returns the same reult given the same parameters*

 *Pure functions have two very nice properties.
 They are easy to think about, and they are easy to re-use.* - [Eloquent Javascript]

+*Some of the functions you write in Redux have to be pure and you need to be mindful of that.*

 ### Third Principle

-To describe state mutations you have to write a function that takes the previous state of the app, the action being dispatched and returns the next state of the app - and this function has to be pure. this function is called the `reducer`
+To describe state mutations you have to write a function that takes the previous state of the app, the action being dispatched and returns the next state of the app - and this function has to be pure.
+This function is called the `reducer`

-The UI is most predictable when it’s described as a pure function of the application state
+The UI is most predictable when it’s described as a pure function of the application state.

 ### Example App from [Redux]